The origin of jerky dislocation motion in high-entropy alloys

+Fig.~\ref{fig1} shows an inherent waviness of dislocation lines during glide in both experiment and simulation, indicating the existence of dislocation pinning sites.
+While we know that the simulated sample is in a perfectly random state without elemental clustering or short-range order, the experiments also show that there is no clustering or segregation around the dislocation core of Shockley partial dislocation.

+Therefore, some statistically occurring atomic arrangements must be present, even in the random alloy, which pin the dislocation lines and locally hinder their glide.
+In the following, we investigate a single (dissociated) edge dislocation in the equimolar CoCrFeMnNi HEA to determine the nature of these nanoscale dislocation pinning points.

-The classical Peierls model of dislocation glide states that the stress required to move a dislocation is proportional to the maximum slope in the energy path connecting two neighboring stable states.
-For pure metals this energy path may be approximated by a sinusoid and the so-called Peierls stress can be calculated analytically.
-In dilute solid solutions the local energy function is changed around each solute and therefore the local stresses required for dislocation glide change.
-Nevertheless, the local Peierls stress can still be calculated from the slope of said energy curve~\cite{Hirth1982,Bulatov2008}.
+The established Peierls model of dislocation glide states that the stress required to move a dislocation is proportional to the maximum gradient along the energy path connecting two adjacent stable dislocation positions.
+For pure metals, this energy pathway (Peierls energy) may be approximated by a sinusoid and the so-called Peierls stress can be calculated analytically as a derivative of this energy.
+In dilute solid solutions, the local energy landscape is modified in the vicinity of each solute and therefore the local stresses required for dislocation glide changes\cite{Hirth1982,Bulatov2006}.